QuickTry/QuickTry-Server/README.md

 ```

 ## Deployment
-Deployment for this project hasn't been considered as of yet and has only been
+Testing this project locally is straightforward.
+Use with caution whenever
-tested locally.
-Use with caution whenever exposing your service to the world
+exposing your service to the world wide web, docker isn't the be all end all
-wide web, docker isn't the be all end all for task isolation.
+for task isolation.

 ### Localhost deployment
 Follow the `getting started` portion of the README.
 This should give you an
-instance that is accesible to `localhost:5000`.
+instance that is accessible to `localhost:5000`.

 ### Localhost tunnelling with ngrok
 To determine that this application suits your needs, you can
-reproduce a publically accessible instance quickly using ngrok to tunnel
+reproduce a publicly accessible instance quickly using ngrok to tunnel
 localhost traffic to a public endpoint.

 First set up ngrok by following the [getting started